mrocklin/cmsc15200/assignments/hw5/index.md

     Bob print
     Charlie print

-You will maintain the balance of each customer to your bank and ensure that they do not withdraw too much money.
+You will maintain the balance of each customer and ensure that they do not withdraw too much money.

 In order to do this you will have to write a lookup-table.
 You will then use that lookup table to build the banking application.

 Lookup Table
 ------------